Chechnya: Human rights

 In December 2021, up to 50 family members of critics of the Kadyrov government were abducted in a wave of mass kidnappings beginning on 22 December.
+In a case-study published during the same year, Freedom House reported that Kadyrov also conducts a total transnational repression campaign against Chechen exiles outside of Russia, including assassinations of critics and digital intimidation.

 LGBT rights

-On 1 September 1997, Criminal Code reportedly being implemented in the Chechen Republic-Ichkeriya, Article 148 punishes "anal sexual intercourse between a man and a woman or a man and a man".
-For first- and second-time offenders, the punishment is caning.
-A third conviction leads to the death penalty, which can be carried out in a number of ways including stoning or beheading.
+Although homosexuality is officially legal in Chechnya per Russian law, it is de facto illegal.
+Chechen authorities have reportedly arrested, imprisoned and killed persons based on their perceived sexual orientation.